The ultimate guide to average salaries in Italy (2023)

 Bas Teunissen

 The average salary in Italy is probably one of the first things you’ll consider if you want to make Italy your new home.
-If you’re aware of the average pay, you’ll be able to determine whether an offer you’re getting is a good salary in Italy for your industry, position and experience.
-The simple answer is you can expect to earn about €2,475 per month working in Italy.
+If know about the average pay in Italy, you’ll be able to determine whether an you’re getting a good salary for your industry, position and experience.
+In 2024, the average salary in Italy is roughly €2,625 per month.
 But this number can vary depending on a number of factors.

 Average income in Italy on a national level

-According to Salary Explorer, the average gross salary for Italy as of March 2023 is around €43,800 per year or €3,650 a month.
+According to Salary Explorer, the average gross salary for Italy as of February 2024 is around €43,900 per year or €3,660 a month.
 If this sounds high, it’s because this number includes various benefits, such as housing stipends, travel expenses, vacation allowance, etc.

-If we look at the most recent salary data provided by Statista, the average gross salary for Italy shows a more realistic number around €29,700 or €2,475 a month.
+If we look at the most recent salary data provided by Statista, the average gross salary for Italy shows a more realistic number around €31,500 or €2,625 a month.
 Either way, the national average for Italy is higher than that in the majority of European countries.

 Combine that with the fact that the cost of living in Italy is lower than the EU average and the likelihood that you, as an expat, are a highly skilled worker means that life in Italy could be pretty cosy on the financial end!